-The State House in Trenton was crazy busy today with advocates, lobbyists, and activists all pressing their case one last time before the the Assembly and Senate gavel in later this afternoon.
-One item on the docket: A10, newly amended bill to fix NJ’s medical marijuana program that feels like a Trojan Horse to many advocates who regard this bill as a love note to the current cartel dispensary model.
+The State House in Trenton was crazy busy today with advocates, lobbyists and activists all pressing their case one last time before the Assembly and Senate to address A10, the newly amended bill to fix NJ’s medical marijuana program.
+The bill feels like a Trojan Horse to many advocates who regard this bill as a love note to the current cartel dispensary model.

 Pro-pot types were out in force, a lively counterpoint to some especially gloomy weather.

 Ken Wolski is Executive Director at the Coalition for Medical Marijuana of NJ.

 “We support this legislation, despite our concerns,” Ken Wolski, Executive Director at the Coalition for Medical Marijuana of NJ, told InsiderNJ.
 “On balance, the good that this bill does outweighs its limitations, including a sales tax, no home grow, and the creation of the Cannabis Regulatory Commission [to oversee the program].”

 “This imposes another layer of bureaucracy with over a half million dollars in salaries for a program that’s already being administered by the Department of Health which is handling the program pretty well,” Wolski added.